GeekVisit/uproot/README.md

 To test uprt yourself, there are test input files located under the `test/test-data` folder.
 Simply copy any of the examples given in `uprt -h` and try out the test files.

-Here is a demonstration done on Mac Catalina:
+Below is a demonstration done on Mac Catalina showing the conversion from a .csv file to all formats.
+After the conversion the demo scrolls through the resulting files.

 <img src="readme-pics/uprt-demo-on-mac-2021-08-31_17-08-09.gif?raw=true" width="800" height="450">